+G3 junior, senior)?

+G4

+Do tuition and fees vary by undergraduate instructional program?
+NO

+G4 %

-G2 Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition 12 15 G3 G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-NO G4 G4 Do tuition and fees vary by undergraduate instructional program?
-NO G4 % G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

 G5 Provide the estimated expenses for a typical full-time undergraduate student: